Console Light Web Monitoring Panel#

 }

-You can also restrict access to an arbitrary section of the configured console location, for example:
+You can also restrict access to any section of the configured console location, for example:

 location /console/api/resolvers/ {